Gene Aubry: Barnstone and Aubry projects

 Aubry's work with Barnstone in the 1960s moved away from the latter's Mies van der Rohe-influenced, precisionist approach toward more complex design schemes that admitted historical, vernacular and "New Brutalism" influences (e.g., the Galveston News Building, 1965); architectural historian Stephen Fox noted the work for its sense of "delight, spontaneity, and anti-pretentious expediency."
 Writers identify their houses—including the Maher (1964), Bell (1969), Kempner (1969) houses and Vassar Place Apartments (1965, featured in Architectural Record) in Houston and the Levin House in Galveston (1969)—as among their most notable structures.
 They describe them as "architecturally introverted" designs that incorporated intimacy, anonymity and solemnity, with self-effacing exteriors that open "internally with high ceilings, simple planar walls, and dramatic expanses of glass."
-The Maher House was featured in Architectural Record in 1965 and later included in book, 25 Years of Record Houses.Herbert L. Smith, Jr. 25 Years of Record Houses, New York: McGraw-Hill, 1984.
-Accessed April 17, 2019.
+The Maher House was featured in Architectural Record in 1965 and later included in book, 25 Years of Record Houses.
 Stephen Fox described the house's dramatic steel and glass living-dining room, which some suggest seemed to float among the trees, as possibly the "most awe-inspiring architectural feat for a private residence" in 1960s Houston.

 The Art Barn at Rice University, a corrugated-iron, tension-cable-supported structure was built in 1969; its adjacent companion, the more abstract Rice Media Center, was built a year later.
-Area architecture writers suggest the buildings played an instrumental role in the development of Houston’s arts community and its architectural history, inspiring the “Tin House” aesthetic that some consider Houston’s only self-created architectural statement for the 20th century.
-They were commissioned by art collectors, Dominique and John De Menil, as an urgent, temporary solution to their need for a building to house a large art show coming from New York’s Museum of Modern Art, “The Machine as Seen at the End of the Mechanical Age.”
+Area architecture writers suggest the buildings played an instrumental role in the development of Houston's arts community and its architectural history, inspiring the “Tin House” aesthetic that some consider Houston's only self-created architectural statement for the 20th century.
+They were commissioned by art collectors, Dominique and John De Menil, as an urgent, temporary solution to their need for a building to house a large art show coming from New York's Museum of Modern Art, “The Machine as Seen at the End of the Mechanical Age.”
 According to Aubry, "We literally sketched it on a pad—there were never any plans.
 It was built in 10 weeks."
 The building opened just in time for the March 1969 exhibit, which was attended by thirty-thousand viewers; it remained in use for over 40 years.
 Critics suggest that the de Menils' support for its style provided a cultural legitimacy that paved the way for emulation by Tin House architects, who embraced its industrial aesthetic and exterior cladding, jutting angles and asymmetrical composition, and elegantly simple rectangular plan and proportions, which recalled a style of vernacular Gulf Coast house.